Gibraltarian status

 Gibraltarian status is a legal status in Gibraltar law defined by the Gibraltarian Status Act, 1962.
 Persons with Gibraltarian status are registered on the Register of Gibraltarians.

 History

-The term was coined in the 1920s at a time of increasing awareness of national identity and was popularised during World War II, when the civil population of Gibraltar was evacuated to the United Kingdom and other parts of the British Empire.
-In 1962, the term was made a legal status in Gibraltar through the Gibraltarian Status Ordinance (1962).
-The Ordinance became the Gibraltarian Status Act, 1962 following the implementation of the Gibraltar Constitution Order 2006.
+The term "Gibraltarian" was first coined in the 1920s during a period of growing awareness of national identity.
+It gained wider recognition during the Second World War, when the civilian population of Gibraltar was evacuated to the United Kingdom and other parts of the British Empire.
+This experience strengthened the sense of community and distinct identity among the people of Gibraltar.
+In 1962, the term was formalised as a legal status through the Gibraltarian Status Ordinance (1962), which established specific criteria for recognising individuals as Gibraltarians.
+Following the introduction of the Gibraltar Constitution Order 2006, the Ordinance was renamed the Gibraltarian Status Act, 1962.

-The Register of Gibraltarians pre-dates Gibraltarian status - the register was created in 1955 while Gibraltarian status originates with the Gibraltarian Status Act, 1962.
-The 1962 Act provides a legal framework for the register, and defines who is eligible to be listed on the register.
+The Register of Gibraltarians was created earlier in 1955, predating the formal legal status.
+This register provided a way to record those considered part of the Gibraltarian community before the 1962 Act introduced a formal legal framework.
+The 1962 Act defines the eligibility requirements for inclusion on the register, thereby giving legal recognition to those who meet the established criteria.
+Together, the Act and the register have become key components in affirming the rights and identity of Gibraltarians within the territory.

 Eligibility for Gibraltarian status

 The following is a summary of the eligibility for Gibraltarian status contained in the 1962 Act.
 See the text of the act for full details.

 A person is eligible to be registered as a Gibraltarian if they are a British national and: